-Employees will serve a probationary period not to exceed one year in order for the Employer to determine their suitability for Federal employment.
+Employees will serve a statutorily required probationary period, generally for a period not to exceed one year.
 The Employer will utilize the probationary period as fully as possible to determine the fitness of the employee and will terminate his/her services during this period if he/she fails to demonstrate his/her qualifications for continued employment.
-In termination under thisArticle, the employee's separation from the rolls must be effected before the employeehas completed his/her probationary period.
+In termination under this Article, the employee's separation from the rolls must be effected before the employeehas completed his/her probationary period.